kwkimonline/sIPM-LFR/README.md

 - COMPAS dataset:
 - Heritage Health dataset:

-For other datasets, you can freely perform experiments by adding those data in folder ```./datasets```.
+For other datasets, practitioners can freely perform experiments by customizing.

 ## 2. Training